H. James Litten

-H. James "Jim" Litten is an American business executive and real estate broker who is the current President of the F.C.
+H. James "Jim" Litten is an American business executive and real estate broker who is the current president of the F.C.
 Tucker Company in Indianapolis, Indiana.
 He is the only chief executive in the company's 97-year history to not be in the Tucker family.
 In 2005, the Metropolitan Indianapolis Board of Realtors named Litten the "Distinguished Realtor of the Year."

 Early life and education

 Litten was born in Dayton, Ohio and grew up in Martins Ferry, Ohio on the Ohio River.
 His father was a salesman for an oil company.
 Litten's first job came at age 15 and involved delivering groceries for a grocery store in Bridgeport, Ohio.
 Litten went to Ohio University on a football scholarship where he studied physical education.
-After graduating college in 1966, his intent was to become a football coach.
+After graduating from college in 1966, his intent was to become a football coach.
 In 1969 and 1970 he spent a tour of duty in Vietnam as a company commander in an Army postal unit.
 He earned a Bronze Star for his service and achieved the rank of lieutenant.